P-furtado/Windows-sever-2022/README.md

 -	  Create a nested OU inside the locations (e.g., USA > Computers, Users, Service Accounts)
 -	  Create a nested OU inside Computers (e.g., IT > Servers)
 -	  Create a nested OU inside Users (e.g., Accounting, HR, IT)
+-	  2. Creating User Accounts
+	●	Objective: Create user accounts with specific attributes.
+	○Navigate to the appropriate OU (e.g., HR).
+	○Right-click the OU and select New > User.
+	○Fill in the user details:
+		○	First Name: John
+		○	Last Name: Doe
+		○	User Logon Name: jdoe
+	○	Set a password and configure the account settings (e.g., password never expires).
+	○	Set a Description for John Doe (e.g., Recruiter)
+	○	Create more users for IT and Accounting OU following the steps above

     <p>